1995 Aigio earthquake: Tectonic setting

 There are two other major faults near Aigio.
-The Eliki fault, which runs near the town of Eliki, and the Psathopyrgos fault, which is near the village of Psathopyrgos.The Eliki fault initially developed between 0.7 and 1 million years ago.
+The Eliki fault, which runs near the town of Eliki, and the Psathopyrgos fault, which is near the village of Psathopyrgos.
+The Eliki fault initially developed between 0.7 and 1 million years ago.
 The fault is split into two segments: the West Eliki and East Eliki faults.
-The West Eliki fault is 11-13 km long, and has a dip of 60°, while the East Eliki fault runs for 9 km.
+The West Eliki fault is 11-13 km long, and has a dip of 60 degrees; the East Eliki fault runs for 9 km.
 The Psathopyrgos fault is a major fault structure lying at the western end of the Gulf of Corinth.
-The fault is 8.505 km long, 7 km deep, has a dip of 60°, and a strike (direction along which the fault lies to the right of) of 87°.
+The fault is 8.505 km long, 7 km deep, has a dip of 60 degrees, and a strike of 87 degrees.